collabnix/redisplanet/sentinel/swarm/README.md

-# High Availability with Redis Open Soruce using Redis Sentinel
+# High Availability with Redis Open Source using Redis Sentinel

 ## Pre-requisite